|

 Basic Story - Components: Body position, ball toss, impact,

-ball flight, and landing in back corner
+ball flight, and landing in the back corner.

-Adding detail - Seeing the racket in the hand, the black ball in the other hand,
+Adding detail - Seeing the racket in one hand, the black ball in the other hand, the position of the opponent, and the point on the face wall where you will direct the serve.

 - feeling the relaxed shoulders and hands